 Insolvency practitioners undergo regular inspections from their licensing body.
 Normally taking place over a few of days at a time, during the inspection a selection of randomly chosen current and past cases will be thoroughly assessed and recommendations for improvements given where necessary.
 If the Insolvency Practitioners’ work be deemed to fall below the required standards, their license may be revoked.

-What should I be looking for when choosing an Insolvency practitioner?
+What to look for when choosing an IP?

 How do I find an Insolvency Practitioner?